mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 ## Customize pre-defined actions
-Many pre-defined actions are customizable which helps to achieve more specific desired goal.
-For specific options, refer to the [API reference][vizro.actions] on this topic.
+Many pre-defined actions are customizable which helps to achieve a more specific goal.
+Refer to the [API reference][vizro.actions] for the options available.

 ### Chain actions
 The `actions` parameter for the different screen components accepts a `List` of [`Action`][vizro.models.Action] models.